bendoan4366/Articles/Articles/Introduction.md

  In one of my first full-time roles as a data scientist, I was tasked with deploying and managing several Apache Spark pipelines that ingested, transformed, and cleaned terabytes of data for an enterprise analytics platform.

  At the time, I had previously worked on a several academic projects using Spark, mainly through Databricks and AWS EMR.
 But, going into this project, my primary experience was working with the usual data science python libraries (Jupyter notebook, pandas, scikit, numpy, sci-py, Keras,Kaggle Notebooks, and JuptyerHub).
-As such, I was making the jump to cluster tools in a professional setting, for first time.
 <br>
 <br>
-On my third day of the job, I reviewed the specifications for my new project, and I thought to myself: "....this should be an easy transition, right?"
+After reviewing the specifications for my new project, I pulled up the Spark 3.0.0 documentation and thought to myself: "....this should be an easy transition, right?"
 <br>
 <br>